Discover more from Polemics

 Recently, I saw Placebo play at The Warfield in San Francisco, on May 14th, 2023.

-I been a huge Placebo fan since I was 15.
-I remember when Meds came out, and I bought it on release date at the local Tower Records.
+I have been a huge Placebo fan since I was 15.
+I remember when Meds came out, and I bought it on the release date at the local Tower Records.
 I didn’t know what to think about the album at first, but I fell in love with the single, “'Infra-Red.”
 This would be the last tour that drummer Steve Hewitt would be on.

-Years later, as an Asian Studies undergraduate living in my dorm room at Temple University in 2013, I remember buying Loud Like Love on vinyl, and being amazed how Brian Molko’s singing voice changed in tone on the title track.
-And then when “Too Many Friends” began, I always thought it was cringe that he said, “my computer thinks I’m gay.”
+Years later, as an Asian Studies undergraduate living in my dorm room at Temple University in 2013, I remember buying Loud Like Love on vinyl and being amazed at how Brian Molko’s singing voice changed in tone on the title track.
+And then when “Too Many Friends” began, I always thought it was cringe that he said, “My computer thinks I’m gay.”
 I did enjoy “Exit Wounds” and “Scene of The Crime.”
 It was such a forgettable album, that I ended up listening to Battle for the Sun more than I did the new one during classes.
 I honestly thought Placebo was done after this hippy revival album.

 Finally, Never Let Me Go came out last year, nine years later.
 And I forgot they existed.